 If there are any credits available, you could significantly reduce how much you owe in tax liability.
 There is also a chance that it could end up providing you with an additional refund.

 As mentioned earlier, if you fail to respond to the IRS within those 30 days, they will continue to send you letters.
 Those letters will remind you of your debt and warn you of the actions the IRS can take if you continue to leave an unpaid balance.

 The IRS can and will start putting liens, levies, and other penalties in place to try to recoup money for the debt you owe.
 This means that there is a possibility the IRS will try to seize your assets, bank accounts, and wages.
-If the Internal Revenue Service decides to levy your wages, your employer must comply with them.
+Your employer must comply if the Internal Revenue Service decides to levy your wages.

 Should I Hire a Tax Attorney?

 Throughout this article, we mentioned that it would be best to reach out to a tax attorney if you have any issues with the document.
-They can at least give you a solution on how to best approach the letter, especially if you don’t agree with the debt.
+They can at least give you a solution on how to approach the letter best, especially if you don’t agree with the debt.
 The attorney can help you create an Offers in Compromise letter.